hpsaturn/chessboard/README.md

 cd build && sudo make install
 ```

-For more about FEN notation and details, please enter [here](https://www.redhotpawn.com/chess/chess-fen-viewer.php)

 ### Picocalc (Luckfox Lyra Linux)

 You need first change your original Picocalc RP2040 board, with a [LuckFox Lyra board](https://www.luckfox.com/Luckfox-Lyra), put a clean SD and follow the next steps: